Across the rec

 FoPR's Autumn/Winter e-newsletter is now out, with some lovely memories from the past year.
 Special thanks to May Lindsay for putting it all together.

-A (wedding?) ring was found recently at the Rec.
+A (wedding?) ring was found recently.
 If you think it may be yours, please get in touch with a short description.

 The very great majority of (human and canine) visitors to the Rec come for enjoyment and relaxation.
 If you are aware of any instances of damaged equipment, anti-social behaviour or fly-tipping, we have contact details for the relevant authorities here.
+And for everyone's sake, please remember to bag-it and bin-it after your dog has done big business....
+I'll spare you the photo.
 Thank you for your support.

 We're delighted that Portswood Rec has retained the prestigious Green Flag award for another two years, thanks to the combined work of the Friends and SCC.
 We're also proud to be part of the city-wide initiative of developing and promoting more welcoming green spaces.